html2rss/html2rss/README.md

 An enclosure can be 'anything', e.g. a image, audio or video file.

-The config's `enclosure` selector needs to return a URL of the content to enclose.
-If the extracted URL is relative, it will be converted to an absolute one using the channel's url as a base.
+The `enclosure` selector needs to return a URL of the content to enclose.
+If the extracted URL is relative, it will be converted to an absolute one using the channel's URL as base.

-Since html2rss does no further inspection of the enclosure, the support of this tag comes with trade-offs:
+Since html2rss does no further inspection of the enclosure, its support comes with trade-offs:

 1. The content-type is guessed from the file extension of the URL.
 2. If the content-type guessing fails, it will default to `application/octet-stream`.